 favourite bit:

 "Always remember: Limits are possibilities.
 That sounds like Orwell, I know.
 It's not--it's Patton.
-Formal restritions, contrary to what you might think, free you up by allowing you to concentrate on purer ideas."
+Formal restritions, contrary to what you might think, free you up by allowing you to concentrate on purer ideas."go read it.

 ~ W. Sorbeck (The Cheese Monkeys)